russ0133/logistics-test/README.md

 # Leaflet Routing Page

-Displays a comprehensive list of addresses, mapped by coordinates on a navbar and allows the user to get driving coordinates from point A to point B using Leaflet and OpenStreetMap API.
+👀 Displays a comprehensive list of addresses, mapped by coordinates on a navbar and allows the user to get driving coordinates from point A to point B using Leaflet and OpenStreetMap API.

-Supposed to mimic the UI from delivery/logistics web applications.
+🚕 Supposed to mimic the UI from delivery/logistics web applications such as Uber, Yandex.Taxi.
 Currently running a mock back-end, all addresses are hard-coded into ['src/api/destinations.ts'](https://github.com/russ0133/logistics-test/blob/main/src/api/destinations.ts).

+#### 🚀 Deployed [here](https://russ0133.github.io/logistics-test/) on GitHub Pages.

 ## API Reference
 #### Array of Destinations: